Tai-Wang/Tai-Wang.github.io/_pages/about.md

 News
 ----------
-- \[2024/02\] We will host the Multi-View 3D Visual Grounding track in the [Autonomous Grand Challenge](https://opendrivelab.com/challenge2024/), CVPR 2024.
+- \[2024/02\] We will host the Multi-View 3D Visual Grounding track in the [Autonomous Grand Challenge](https://opendrivelab.com/challenge2024/).
 - \[2024/01\] [UniHSI](https://xizaoqu.github.io/unihsi/) is accepted by ICLR 2024 as Spotlight.
 - \[2023/12\] We release [EmbodiedScan](https://tai-wang.github.io/embodiedscan/), the first ego-centric, multi-modal 3D perception suite for holistic 3D scene understanding.
 - \[2023/08\] We release [PointLLM](https://tai-wang.github.io/embodiedscan/), the first work empowering LLMs to understand point clouds with solid evaluation and benchmarks.